-- Natural screening, particularly to the north and east of Site A and east and south of Site B must be incorporated to minimise visual impacts - Any proposed dwellings must be of a scale and footprint in-keeping with that of the existing units. - Proposals must include appropriate measures to conserve, restore and enhance biodiversity, in accordance with NPF4 policy 3: Biodiversity A Flood Risk Assessment should be provided in support of any application and an appropriate design adopted to mediate surface water flood risk. - The applicant is required to demonstrate how surface water will be managed on site.
+- Natural screening, particularly to the north and east of Site A and east and south of Site B must be incorporated to minimise visual impacts - Any proposed dwellings must be of a scale and footprint in-keeping with that of the existing units. - Proposals must include appropriate measures to conserve, restore and enhance biodiversity, in accordance with NPF4 policy 3: Biodiversity and LDP2 policy NE4.
+Proximity to the Haymouth Burn and associated riparian and wetland species should be a key consideration.
+A Flood Risk Assessment should be provided in support of any application and an appropriate design adopted to mediate surface water flood risk. - The applicant is required to demonstrate how surface water will be managed on site. - Any proposal must take cognisance of the existing topography of the site and appropriately reflect this to minimise visual impact of the development envelope.